U of L Put On Probation After Governor’s Trustee Changes

 An accreditation agency has placed the University of Louisville on probation, citing political influence with its board of trustees.
 But U of L leaders and Gov. Matt Bevin minimized the sanction Tuesday, saying the crucial stamp of respectability is not really at risk.

-The Southern Association of Colleges and Schools Commission on Colleges notified U of L Tuesday of a one-year probation that could extend to two years while the school addresses governance problems.
+The Southern Association of Colleges and Schools Commission on Colleges notified U of L Tuesday of a one-year sanction that could extend to two years while the school addresses governance problems.
 The association cited Bevin’s use of “undue political influence” when he sought to restructure U of L’s leadership this year.

 Bevin disbanded and reconstituted the school’s board of trustees in June and at the same time announced President James Ramsey would resign.
 A judge -- tasked with weighing the legality of Bevin’s move -- restored the old board in September.